On a scale of 1 to 10, how much do you enjoy everyday family life (1 being the least, and 10 the most)?

 67. Start a kitchen garden.

 One of the best ways to get kids to enjoy healthy food is to let them take pride in growing and harvesting their own food.
 You don’t need a huge patch of land to do this either – a small planter on the window sill will do just as well.
-Here is a wonderful guide of age-by-age projects to introduce your little ones to the wonderful world of gardening.
+Here is a wonderful list of kid friendly garden ideas to get you started.

 68. Volunteer with your kids.

 Research shows that volunteering can increase happiness, decrease depression and help you live longer.
 So start volunteering together as a family.
-Look at your local church, school or community boards for opportunity or find them through wonderful sites like PBS Kids Family Guide to Volunteering, Kids Care Clubs and DoSomething.Org.
+Look at your local church, school or community boards for opportunity or find them through wonderful sites like PBS Kids Family Guide to Volunteering, Kids Care Clubs and Project Giving Kids.